tintash/nft-barter/README.md

 ## How NFT-Barter works

-NFT-Barter provides an easy-to-use functionality for it's users to swap their NFT with someone else's contract.
+NFT-Barter provides an easy-to-use functionality for it's users to swap their NFT with someone else's.
 **mint(uint256  tokenId)**
 This function takes the `tokenId` as param.
 It associates the NFT id with the user that calls this function.
 **initiateFixedSwap(uint256  makerTokenId,uint256  takerTokenId,int152  valueDifference)**